Co-Curricular & Extra-Curricular Programs

 All parents must call the school, during school hours or leave a message on the attendance line 403-314-1449 ext #1 to report absences.
 The school checks all unexcused absences.
 If your child will be away for a long period of time, due to a prolonged illness or a family holiday, please contact the school principal to make special arrangements.
 Students who arrive late in the morning or the afternoon must report to the office to sign in and will receive a late slip.
 Students who are frequently late may receive detentions as per our school attendance policy.

-Students leaving the school for appointments must report to the office and must be signed out by a parent or guardian before leaving, and then signed in upon their return.
+Students leaving the school for appointments must report to the office and must be signed out by a parent or guardian before leaving, the student must sign in upon their their return.
+Parents do not need to come into the office to sign the student back in.
 If a student is sick or injured, parents will be contacted by the office and arrangements will be made for pick up.

 St. Francis of Assisi Middle School is a Closed Campus.
 All students are to remain at school over the lunch break.
-If you wish your child to go home daily for lunch, the school office must have written parental permission.
-Parents are asked not to provide permission for students to leave school grounds at lunch except to go home.
 The school provides a full cafeteria service and students do not need to go elsewhere at lunch.
 This policy will greatly assist the student’s prompt return to class after the lunch period.
 The cafeteria provides hot entrees as well as snacks and desserts on a daily basis.
 Vending machines will only be available to students before and after school and during the lunch period.

 Clothing is to be modest and respectful of a Catholic School.
 The following guidelines apply: